rajdeepk8/day1HTML/README.md

 Program to print "Hello World!" in the Screen

 ## How to Run
-Open the HTML code in an editor.
+Open the HTML code in an editor./n
 Now run the code in live server to print "Hello World!" in the screen